header 1

 Patricia Blom (Parent)

+Patricia appreciated all the support she received from her Facebook friends.
 After Jeff's retirement, Patti and Jeff moved to a new community called Latitude Margaritaville in Hardeeville, SC in April 2020, shortly after construction finished.
-They were longtime residents of Monroe, NY.
+They were longtime residents of New York State.

 She loved her high school experience, especially her choir participation and loved going to The Fireplace when in Paramus to meet out-of-town classmates.
 She was a co-administrator and content contributor of the PHS Class of 1974 Facebook group.
 Patti loved restoring and archiving family photos and movies to share on Facebook.